 MOD AFCP/19/84

-54 6.5.1 Administrations* shall follow the relevant provisions as set out in Appendix 3.
+54 6.5.1 Member States shall ensure that Operating Agencies follow the relevant provisions as set out in Appendix 3.

 Reasons: Sustain the provision with editorials.

 ADD AFCP/19/85#11174

 54A 6.5.2 Member States shall ensure that each party in a negotiation or agreement related to or arising out of international connectivity matters, including those for the Internet, will have access to alternative dispute resolution mechanisms and will have recourse to the relevant regulatory or competition authorities of the other party's State.